 Submitted.
 With Fabian Tomaschek and Konstantin Sering.
 “The Cognitive Coherence of Sociolects Across the Lifespan: A Panel Study of Swabian German.”

-Accepted.
+In Press.
 With Konstantin Sering.
 “Measuring (dia)lectal coherence across time: Change over the lifespan and in the community.”
 In: K. V. Beaman and G. R. Guy (eds.), The coherence of linguistic communities: Orderly heterogeneity and social meaning.
 New York: Routledge.

-In Press.
+2021.
 “Identity and place in linguistic change across the lifespan: The case of Swabian German“.
 In: Arne Ziegler, Stefanie Edler, Nina Kleczkowski & Georg Oberdorfer (eds).
 Urban Matters.
 Current Approaches of International Sociolinguistic Research (Studies in Language Variation).
 Amsterdam: John Benjamins

 2021.
 “Exploring an approach for modelling lectal coherence“.
 In: Nanna Haug Hilton, Remco Knooihuizen, and Hans Van de Velde (eds).
 Proceedings of 10th International Conference on Language Variation in Europe (ICLaVE10) held on June 26-28, 2019 at the Fryske Akademy in Leeuwarden, Netherlands.
 Series on Studies in Language Variation.
 John Benjamins Publishing House.